youldash/NCCC/Clustering/README.md

 * Line 1 defines the "size" of the DataPoint objects (that are to be created).
 Based on this attribute, the `getNumberOfDataPoints()` method of the ClusteringAlgorithm class **SHOULD** return this **EXACT** value.
 * Line 2 defines the `numberOfClusters` needed for ClusteringAlgorithm class.
 In particular, it specifies the "Number of Clusters" needed for the k-Means Clustering algorithm to work.
 In this given example, the number is **DELIBERATELY** set to 2: One for **P**-labelled points, and another for **Q**-labelled points.
 * Line 3 defines the `numberOfIterations` for the ClusteringAlgorithm class.
 In particular, it specifies the "Number of Iterations" needed for the k-Means Clustering algorithm to work.
 The accuracy of such an algorithm is bound by such a parameter.
-* Lines 4-9 define each `DataPoint` instance.
+* Lines 4-9 define each `DataPoint` entry.
 As you created new instances, you define each attribute based on the description that is explained above (under **DataPoint**).

 #### ClusteringAlgorithm.java: Sample Output